February 02, 2024

 You can capture the essence of your favorite amps and cabinets by creating your own impulse responses.
 Use dedicated IR capture tools or plugins to record the response of your gear.
 Experiment with different mic placements, room acoustics, and playing techniques to tailor the IRs to your preferences.
 This way you can make highly personalized and authentic tones – like your particular dusty old amp in your particular bathroom, or your buddy’s home-built amp combo in your other buddy’s garage.

 Impulse Response can be an incredibly accurate way to recreate timbres you don’t have access to – like huge stacks or classic amp combos.
 It’s also used in other contexts – convolution reverbs, for example, are the premier way to emulate both existing and fantastical spaces.
 IR can also open up a world of crazy creativity too.
 So, if you’re the kind of guitarist who wants to push the envelope with tone and timbre, get into IR.
-You won’t regret it!October 25, 2024
+You won’t regret it!December 09, 2024

 July 01, 2024